eelay234/blockchain/progress/Web3/June/readme.md

     c.
 Research other dataframes and do feature engineering.
     d.
 Use different ML algorithms and compare their performances.
     e. apply the code to detect fraud.
-    f. research about combining machine learning and blockchain and applying blockchain to education or other fields.
+    f. researchWr about combining machine learning and blockchain and applying blockchain to education or other fields.
     ````
+4. Writeup1 is my realization about blockchain, its opportunities, challenges, and applications the first two weeks.